java-art/java-art.github.io/source/_posts/solid.md

 First, we'll start by exploring the reasons they came about and why we should consider them when designing software.
 Then, we'll outline each principle alongside some example code to emphasize the point.

-I specially want to discuss this before anything else, since this is a principle for designing a good high quality software.
+I specially want to , since this is a principle for designing a good high quality software.
 You may encounter with this principle before or even wrote codes solidly!
 But one may wonder what are those other principles to observe and have pretty good software design.
 Specially I want to discuss this in Java and how we do those pricipals.

 #### 2. The Reason for SOLID Principles

 The SOLID principles were first conceptualized by Robert C. Martin in his 2000 paper, Design Principles and Design Patterns.
 These concepts were later built upon by Michael Feathers, who introduced us to the SOLID acronym and in the last 20 years, these 5 principles have revolutionized the world of object-oriented programming, changing the way that we write software.

 So, what is SOLID and how does it help us write better code?
-Simply put, Martin's and Feathers'
+Simply put

 ```
 design principles encourage us to create more maintainable, understandable, and flexible software.
 Consequently, as our applications grow in size, we can reduce their complexity and save ourselves a lot of headaches further down the road!
 ```

 The following 5 concepts make up our SOLID principles: